0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This isn't a subjective religion that is lived and felt, but one that colonizes life.
 It is a religion that is submitted to from the external doctrines of the economy.

-**Pseudo-cyclical time** is the complement to Spectacular time, a time valorized for the 'free consumption' by the workers in the Age of the Autonomous Spectacle.
+**Pseudo-cyclical time** is the complement to spectacular time, a time valorized for the 'free consumption' by the workers in the Age of the Autonomous Spectacle.
 Pseudo-cyclical time is experienced as cyclical time, returning to the
 <span className="note"><small>The natural zeitgebers are the cyclical rhythms of cyclical time: day and night, the procession of the seasons, the intervals of farm work, the cycle of harvests, festivals, and holidays.</small>zeitgebers</span>
 that regulated the intervals of pre-industrial societies.